jsloan888/hello-world/README.md

 # hello-world
 Chillin
-I am from Seattle, originally, but moved to Washington, DC for school at GWU, and now live in NYC.
+I am from Seattle originally, but moved to Washington, DC for school at GWU, and now live in NYC.
 I love sports, clothes, food and games.